Chillswim Ullswater 7.5 Miles End to End – 11th July 2026

 • Professional water safety team supporting the swim

-• Chillswim Ullswater silicone event swim hat
+• Chillswim Ullswater silicone custom event swim hat

-• Chillswim Ullswater bespoke event medal
+• Chillswim Ullswater custom event medal

 • Age Group trophies for wetsuit & non-wetsuit categories